PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Introduction

+Besides pose attributes, another consideration is the visualization of feedback {resulting} from the analysis.
 According to the taxonomy of comparison-based visualization~\cite{gleicher:2011:CIV}, existing visualizations for human pose comparison include displaying related poses in two videos side-by-side (juxtaposition)~\cite{CoachesEye:2011:CE,Hudl:2011:PAT,OnForm:2021:VAS}, overlaying one pose onto another (superposition)~\cite{clarke:2020:ReactV}, and augmenting video with visual markers (explicit encoding)~\cite{tang:2015:physio}.
-However, the main limitation of these video-based pose comparison techniques is that the appearances of observational biomechanical measurements, such as angles and distances, are often subject to changing viewpoints (see the toy example in \autoref{fig:toyexample}).
-For sports coaching systems, such an ambiguity problem affects both the observation and the feedback.
-When observing the actions in videos, the 3D human pose attributes might be distorted due to perspective shortening and thus fail to reflect the actual biomechanical measurements.
-In visualization, the shapes of graphical annotation markers overlaid on videos are also subject to changing viewpoints, and are thus ambiguous in providing accurate corrective feedback to be perceived by amateur runners.
-To promote spatial awareness, prior studies have attempted to analyze reconstructed 3D poses~\cite{fieraru:2021:AIFit}, fuse videos in multiviews~\cite{tang:2015:physio}, and use situated AR~\cite{Lin:2021:TUS} and immersive visualization~\cite{chu:2021:TIVEE,kurillo:2008:IER}.
-Thanks to the emerging methods in monocular human reconstruction in computer vision~\cite{choi:2021:TCMR,Marc:2019:LiveCap}, reconstructing 3D poses has become an effective and accessible solution for videos.
+A common limitation of these video-based pose comparison techniques is that the appearances of observational pose attributes, such as angles and distances, are often subject to changing viewpoints (see the toy example in \autoref{fig:toyexample}).
+For sports coaching systems, such {ambiguity in the appearances of 3D attributes in videos} affects both the observation and the feedback.
+Specifically, when observing the actions in videos, the 3D human pose attributes might be distorted due to perspective shortening and thus fail to reflect the actual pose attributes.
+In visualization, the shapes of graphical annotation markers overlaid on videos are also subject to changing viewpoints, {failing to provide faithful feedback} to be perceived by amateur runners. {A visualization method that accurately and intuitively shows 3D pose attributes for novices will be highly desirable for video-based coaching systems.}

-Besides the ambiguity problem, another consideration is the data attributes for comparison, which can be classified as parametric and non-parametric.
-Parametric pose features (e.g., knee angle) are sport-specific and pre-defined by domain experts~\cite{chen:2018:yoga}.
-The embedded bespoke knowledge makes sport-specific systems hard to scale and support users' needs for individual customization.
-Alternatively, non-parametric comparison avoids embedding bespoke knowledge by comparing the transferred and overlaid human poses~\cite{clarke:2020:ReactV}.
-Novices would need to infer the corrective feedback based on their perceptions.